- 1. When and Why Blogs Collect Personal Information

 It does this in two separate clauses.

 An increasingly popular method for gaining blog followers is the use of social sign-up buttons.
 These allow your readers to quickly sign up for your blog through a platform in which they are already logged in.
+In doing this, however, you also accept the privacy laws governing that exchange of data, as well as each platform's requirements to ensure you comply with not only applicable laws, but also their unique Privacy Policies.

 By providing quick social sign-up, you get the benefit of not only a new reader, but also access to data from the reader's social site used for sign-up.